Shoeless Joe Jackson: Nickname

-In an interview published in the October 1949 edition of Sport magazine, Jackson recalled he got his nickname during a mill game played in Greenville, South Carolina.
+In an interview published in the October 1949 edition of Sport magazine, Jackson recalled that he got his nickname during a mill game played in Greenville, South Carolina.
 Jackson had blisters on his foot from a new pair of cleats, which hurt so much that he took his shoes off before he was at bat.
-As play continued, a heckling fan noticed Jackson running to third base in his socks, and shouted "You shoeless son of a gun, you!" and the resulting nickname "Shoeless Joe" stuck with him throughout the remainder of his life.
+As play continued, a heckling fan noticed Jackson running to third base in his socks and shouted, "You shoeless son of a gun, you!" and the resulting nickname "Shoeless Joe" stuck with him throughout the remainder of his life.

 Professional career

 Early professional career

-In 1908, Jackson began his professional baseball career with the Greenville Spinners of the Carolina Association, married 15-year-old Katie Wynn, and eventually signed with Connie Mack to play for the Philadelphia Athletics.
+In 1908, Jackson began his professional baseball career with his hometown minor league team, the Greenville Spinners of the Carolina Association, married 15-year-old Katie Wynn, and eventually signed with Connie Mack to play for the Philadelphia Athletics.

-Playing for his hometown minor league team for $75 a month, Jackson hit .346 to lead the 1908 Carolina Association, while also leading the league in hits and RBI.
-In August, 1908, his contract was purchased by Connie Mack of the Philadelphia Athletics for $900.
-Jackson immediately reported to the Athletics and made his major league debut.
+Jackson started the season with the Spinners for $75 a month and hit .346 to lead the Carolina Association in batting average, hits, and RBI for 1908.
+In August 1908, his contract was purchased by Connie Mack of the Philadelphia Athletics for $900.
+Jackson immediately reported to the Athletics and made his major league debut on August 25, 1908, starting in centerfield and batting fourth against Cleveland at Philadelphia's Columbia Park.
+Jackson came to bat with one out in the first inning with Topsy Hartsel on third base and Eddie Collins on first to face Cleveland's Heinie Berger.
+According to the Philadelphia Inquirer, "The youngster was given a kindly welcome by the fans and he acknowledged it by singling past Bradley, scoring Hartsel."
+Jackson would finish 1 for 4 in the game, which the A's lost 3-2.

-For the first two years of his career Jackson had some trouble adjusting to life with the Athletics; reports conflict as to whether he just did not like the big city or if he was bothered by hazing from teammates.
-Consequently, he spent a great portion of that time in the minor leagues.
+For the first two years of his career, Jackson had some trouble adjusting to life with the Athletics; reports conflict as to whether he did not like the big city or was bothered by hazing from teammates.
+Consequently, he spent much of that time in the minor leagues.
 Between 1908 and 1909, Jackson appeared in just 10 MLB games.
 During the 1909 season, Jackson played 118 games for the South Atlantic League's Savannah Indians.
 He batted .358 for the year.